UCLA-Creative-Labs/cl-rfcs/text/0002-group-spotify-playlists.md

 member of the lobby.
 This way, we don't have to synchronize multiple users' libraries, and updates would only apply to a single playlist.
 This makes our lives a lot easier.

+In order to perform playlist modification, we will first authenticate our server and obtain a Spotify Refresh Token.
+From there, we can use the Refresh Token to generate a new Access Token to perform requests onto the Spotify API.
+We **should** batch all of our operations to reduce the amount refreshes required.

 [Spotify API]: https://developer.spotify.com/documentation/web-api/

 #### Playing music from the playlist